CreativUsername/server-information/dynmap.md

+Refer to the Discord for the link to the dynmap.
+You may get a warning because it uses HTTP and not HTTPS.

 ## Placing markers on Dynmap

 You can make signs in-game that will appear on dynmap as markers.
 The format for the sign is: